Hit the trails at Kuitpo and Mount Crawford

 Well-marked shared-use trails for walking, cycling and horse riding are available within the Kuitpo and Mount Crawford Forest Reserves.

-For more adventurous and challenging trails, head over to the Fox Creek Bike Park (currently closed due to bushfire), Kersbrook Trails, Pewsey Vale, Bone Gully (Kangarilla) or Prospect Hill.
+For more adventurous and challenging trails, head over to the Fox Creek Bike Park, Kersbrook Trails, Pewsey Vale, Bone Gully (Kangarilla) or Prospect Hill.

 The network of existing single and fire tracks is also accessible for bike riding, with many events held here every year.